rcook/pansite/README.md

 This project uses [Stack][stack]

+## Why are you doing this?

+I want a [Hakyll][hakyll]-like static web site generator that can be easily used in conjunction with a dynamic site built with [Yesod][yesod].
+I want it to use Pandoc so that I can build rich content, possibly with embedded mathematics.
+I also want it to be responsive, so that when I make changes to the underlying Markdown files, I can view the updated output in my browser quickly instead of having to wait thirty seconds for the Hakyll build to complete.
+There are probably tools that already do this (probably Hakyll itself can be made to do this), but I love reinventing the wheel.
+So, that's what I'm going to do.

 ## Work in progress

 This project is a prototype and, therefore, _should not be used for any real work yet!_